This is information from the 2024 Physician Fee Schedule PROPOSED Rule

 - Leveraging lived experience when applicable to provide support, mentorship, or inspiration to meet treatment goals.

-CMS is proposing that all auxiliary personnel who provide CHI services are certified or trained in all service elements and authorized to perform them under applicable state laws and regulations.
+CMS is requiring that all auxiliary personnel who provide CHI services are certified or trained in all service elements and authorized to perform them under applicable state laws and regulations.
 If the state does not have applicable licensure or other laws, they are proposing to require auxiliary personnel to be trained to provide the services.

 The time spent furnishing to services must be documented as well as the activities that were performed.
 They are proposing to require that SDoH needs are documented in the medical record and for data standardization, practitioners are encouraged to use the ICD 10 codes from categories Z55—Z65 in the medical record and on the claim.